Billeh77/OpenAPI/README.md

-# Universal API Demo
+# Universal MCP Adapter

-This project is a proof-of-concept for an "API for APIs".
-It's a full-stack application with a FastAPI backend and a React frontend that allows a user to make natural language queries, which are then translated into live API calls by an agentic backend.
+This project is a proof-of-concept for an intelligent MCP (Model Context Protocol) server deployment system.
+It's a full-stack application with a FastAPI backend and a React frontend that allows users to make natural language requests for MCP servers, which are then automatically containerized and deployed using Docker.

 ## 🚀 How to Run the Project

+**Prerequisites:**
+- Docker must be installed and running on your system
+- Python 3.10+ for the backend
+- Node.js 18+ for the frontend

 You will need two separate terminal windows to run both the backend server and the frontend application.